AllenJalvaro/mad2-midterm-requirement/README.md

 - We utilized a image-to-pixel art generation tool called [Pixelicious](https://www.pixelicious.xyz/)
 - Brainstorming and planning were done on [Discord](https://www.discord.com/) and [Messenger](https://www.messenger.com/).
 - We downloaded free sound effects and background music from the internet.

-## Technical Decisions

-### Platform Selection
-The game was developed for both ios and android, allowing players to enjoy it on various devices including smartphones and tablets.